South Korean prosecutors call in SK Group officials for questioning

-SEOUL Prosecutors questioned three officials linked to South Korea's third-largest conglomerate, SK Group, on Thursday as part of a widening corruption scandal that led to the dismissal of President Park Geun-hye.
+SEOUL (Reuters) - Prosecutors questioned three officials linked to South Korea's third-largest conglomerate, SK Group, on Thursday as part of a widening corruption scandal that led to the dismissal of President Park Geun-hye.

 The Constitutional Court dismissed Park on Friday last week when it upheld a December parliamentary impeachment vote.